A CHILD’S LIFE HAS NO PRICE

 At that point in time, my law education and legal training gave me no legal answer to reply to such an unwinnable question.
 They taught me how to be a good lawyer.
 They did not teach me how to be a better human being.

-I could again just listen to her as she once again ground her wheels of pain and anger.
+I could again just listen to her as she once again started to grind the wheels of her pain and anger.
 With that simple question, I gave her a platform where she can once more lash out on me.
 She shrieked and cried thinking what had happened to her cause.
 Was it now only about the money?
 Hysterical is an understatement to describe her reaction at this time.

 To let cooler heads prevailed, the mediator decided to set another hearing.
 This time, it came with instructions on me to make an offer in the next conference.

-I was not a fun of the mediation hearings, particularly on the way it was going.
+I was not a fan of the mediation hearings, particularly on the way it was going.
 I was an emotional punchbag of a grieving mother who you know will always win as she lost a child who was quite young in the blossom of youth.
 If I go head on, I would end up being the bad guy and only reinforce her strongly held opinion against the bus company.
 Not to mention, the venue of the hearing took 3 hours to get there and the same time to get back, plus 2 hours EDSA traffic.
-Iwas always beat after the hearing.
+That’s eight hours of travel and work just to be at the receiving end of one’s ire.
+I was always beat after the hearing.

 Then, something happened.

-In a subsequent hearing, as I was on my way to the mediation, I saw the mother outside with a companion.
+In a subsequent hearing, as I was on my way to the mediation, I saw the mother outside talking to a companion.
 They were using a dialect.
 I knew the dialect.
 It was Waray.